-SMBC Group uses back-testing as a method for verification of the validity of the internal model.
-VaR figures calculated by the internal model are compared with actual portfolio profit-and-loss figures on a given day to confirm the appropriateness of VaR calculation and the adequacy of risk capital management.
+SMBC Group conducts back-testing on major portfolios as a procedure for verifying of the internal model.
+Specifically, we compare the VaR figures calculated by the internal model with the hypothetical profit-and-loss figures of those portfolios on a daily basis to confirm the appropriateness of VaR calculation and the adequacy of risk capital management.
+We also regularly conduct verification and analysis related to the autocorrelation of risk factors and the effect of the observation period to confirm the validity of the model.